satwikkansal/python_blockchain_app/report.md

 <img src="workload_graph.jpg" width="500"/>

-If we look at the results, we can notice that our tests and the M/G/1 system perform better than M/G/1/PS system, and at high load our application performs better than M/G/1.
+If we look at the results, we can notice that our tests and the M/G/1 system perform better than M/G/1/PS system, and at high load, our application performs better than M/G/1.
-In this test, an M/G/1 system is better than a M/G/1/PS because the variance of the service time obtained is lower than the one that we can get from an exponential service time distribution of the M/G/1/PS with the same service rate.
+In this test, an M/G/1 system is better than an M/G/1/PS because the variance of the service time obtained is lower than the one that we can get from an exponential service time distribution of the M/G/1/PS with the same service rate.

 <TODO add graphs and n of jobs>

 ## Queueing network model

-In this section, we propose a queueing network model of our application, composed by 4 stations:
+In this section, we propose a queueing network model of our application, composed of 4 stations:
-- TERMINAL: station that models the thinking time of the network, equal to 5 seconds;
+- TERMINAL: a station that models the thinking time of the network, equal to 5 seconds;
-- CPU: station that models the processor, that has a service rate equal to $\frac{1}{0.0008}$;
+- CPU: a station that models the processor, that has a service rate equal to $\frac{1}{0.0008}$;
-- DISK: station that models the disk, that has a service rate equal to $\frac{1}{0.046}$;
+- DISK: a station that models the disk, that has a service rate equal to $\frac{1}{0.046}$;
-- DELAY STATION: station that models the additional computation time that the system intoduce each time a block is read from the disk (fetch and integrity checks), and has a service rate equal to $\frac{1}{0.039}$.
+- DELAY STATION: a station that models the additional computation time that the system introduces each time a block is read from the disk (fetch and integrity checks), and has a service rate equal to $\frac{1}{0.039}$.

 <img src="qn_model.png" width="500"/>

-We obtained the serice rate of the CPU by running a tsung test with all the blocks of the blockchain loaded in the cache, so that we didn't have the overhead introduced by the delay station on the CPU.
+We obtained the service rate of the CPU by running a Tsung test with all the blocks of the blockchain loaded in the cache so that we didn't have the overhead introduced by the delay station on the CPU.
 Differently, for the disk and the delay station, we ran a test while using a python profiler named "cProfile" that provide the execution time of the different program functions.

-The routing of the system is deterministic, each time a starting request arrives to the CPU, the CPU sets the "random" cache by forwarding the request to the disk and the delay station.
+The routing of the system is deterministic, each time a starting request arrives in the CPU, the CPU sets the "random" cache by forwarding the request to the disk and the delay station.
 In the subsystem composed by disk and delay station, the request iterates for each block that is read and added to the cache, so, since the cache size is 19 blocks, the request goes back from the delay station to the disk 18 times, and then goes back to the CPU.

 After the cache was set, the CPU consumes the blocks in the cache by iterating on itself for each block.
-When all the 19 blocks of the cache has been processed by the CPU, the request goes again to the disk for replenishing the cache with the next 19 blocks, and so on and so forth.
+When all the 19 blocks of the cache have been processed by the CPU, the request goes again to the disk for replenishing the cache with the next 19 blocks, and so on and so forth.
 The last 19 blocks are not read from the disk because they are already in the "last" cache.

 Only when all blocks of the blockchain are consumed by the CPU the request goes back to the terminal.